Majuli: Population

 The population of Majuli consists of 46.38% scheduled tribes and 14.27% scheduled castes, as well as non-tribal castes of Hindu Assamese.
-The majority of the island's population is Hindu with 99.04% following Hinduism.
+99.04% of the island's population follows Hinduism.
 The Indigenous communities include members of the Mising (41.01%), Deori, Kaibarta, and Sonowal Kachari tribes.
 The non-tribal caste Hindu Assamese communities include Koch, Kalita, Ahom, Sutiya, and Jogi.
 The languages spoken are Mising, Assamese, and Deori.
 The island has 144 villages with a population of over 150,000, resulting in a density of 300 individuals per square kilometer.

 A ferry service connecting Majuli to Jorhat operates six times a day, and night buses run from Guwahati to Majuli via Lakhimpur.
 Despite various challenges, modernization has reached the island with the establishment of medical centres and schools.
 Housing has also transitioned from traditional bamboo and mud structures to concrete buildings.